dotHTM/dothtm.github.io/miki/toolbox.md

 <https://istheinternetdown.com>

-Grab your IP and makde sure that caching isn't tricking you (random color in background everytime).
+Grab your IP and make sure that caching isn't tricking you (random color in background every time).